sujay219/LogHere/README.md

 - Step 2: Add dependency to app level gradle file

         dependencies {
-            compile 'com.github.sujay219:LogHere:1.0.10'
+            compile 'com.github.sujay219:LogHere:1.30'
         }

-- Step 3: Now, with the help of our LogHere library, you don't need to delete your logs, just initialize at the beginning
+- Step 3: Now, with the help of our LogHere library, you don't need to delete your logs, just initialize at the beginning (Better be in AppController(Application initialization))s

         onCreate(Bundle savedInstanceState) {
             ...

-            // Choose ONLY ONE of these ..
-            Log.initialize(BuildConfig.DEBUG, "wildox");
-            Log.initialize(BuildConfig.DEBUG, "wildox");
-            Log.initialize(BuildConfig.DEBUG, "wildox");
-            Log.initialize(BuildConfig.DEBUG, "wildox");
             Log.initialize(BuildConfig.DEBUG, "wildox");
         }